pierre-haessig/hidden-markov-py/README.rst

 * a `HiddenMarkov` class, that can generate observation sequences, with a given underlying Markov chain and given probability distribution of the observation, which is state dependent.
+* **Viterbi algorithm**, that can estimate the most probable state sequence, given a HMM and a sequence of observations.

 Note: there is no restriction about the shape of the probability distribution.
 It doesn't have to be Gaussian for example.

-TODO:

-* Viterbi algorithm, that can estimate the most probable state sequence, given a HMM and a sequence of observations.

 Usage example